ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

--   The [Passport Visa Identity](#passport-visa-identity) or the "[source](#source)" organization has acknowledged the specific terms, policies, and conditions indicated by the `value` field.
+-   The [Passport Visa Identity](#passport-visa-identity) or the "[source](#source)" organization has acknowledged the specific terms, policies, and conditions (or meet particular criteria) as indicated by the `value` field.

 -   The `value` field conforms to [URL Field](#url-fields) format.